 It is an important element of building construction.
 It is located at the lower level surface of a room.
 Floors can decorate in various ways.
 Floors are here to move around for e.g. walking from room to another room.

 It is located at the upper-level surface of a room.
-Depends on weather, roofs can be different categories such as- blue roof, cold roof, collar roof, fabric roof, domestic roof, domestic roofing, fiber cement, flat roof, green roof, pitched roof, mono-pitched roof, warm roof, shell roof, metal roof, roof tiles etc. Most of the time, flat roofs, domestic roofs, and fiber cement roofs are used in building constructions.
+Depends on the weather, roofs can be different categories such as- blue roof, cold roof, collar roof, fabric roof, a domestic roof, domestic roofing, fiber cement, flat roof, green roof, pitched roof, mono-pitched roof, warm roof, shell roof, metal roof, roof tiles, skillion roof, etc. Most of the time, flat roofs, domestic roofs, and fiber cement roofs are used in building constructions.

 Lintel, Sunshade & Parapet